Knox Historical Society

 - March: Essay Contest guidelines will be announced and made available to students at home, at BKW, and attending other schools in the district.
 Contestants will be asked to study the history of Knox.
 Information on the KHS website and on Facebook at Knox Bicentennial Group page provides a wealth of information on our town.
 Students will then write an essay about the Life in the Town of Knox in the last 200 years.

-- April 30: Click here to see photos and to read about the Bake Off Contest, Knox and Quilt Show of 2022, and the Little Miss Knox competition!
+- April 30: Click here to see photos and to read about the Quilt and Needlework Show, Bake off contest, Little Miss Knox competition.

 - May 30: Memorial Day Parade.
 Essay contest winners will participate in the parade.